locaal-ai/scoresight/README.md

+# ⚠️ Stalled ⚠️ This project is not under active development

-# ScoreSight - Real-time OCR For Scoreboards, Apps, Games and more
+## ScoreSight - Real-time OCR For Scoreboards, Apps, Games and more

 <div align="center">